Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 4. The team studies the legacy system, splits it into parts, packages services into containers, runs them via Kubernetes and connects them through an API gateway and Kafka.

-5. The result was a 70% reduction in release cycles, better performance, automatic peak handling, and fewer incidents.
+5. The result is a 70% reduction in release cycles, better performance, automatic peak handling, and fewer incidents.

 E-commerce